SSCP Certification Exam Outline

 • Process, planning, design and initiation

-• Inventory and licensing
+• Inventory and licensing (e.g., open source, closed-source)

 • Implementation/Assessment

-• Archiving and retention requirements
+• Archival and retention requirements

 • Disposal and destruction

-1.6 - Participate in change management lifecycle
+1.6 - Support and/or implement change management lifecycle

-• Change management (e.g., roles, responsibilities, processes)
+• Change management (e.g., roles, responsibilities, processes, communications, audit)

 • Security impact analysis